 - Make sure you have at least one clean, single-use, plastic straw handy when wearing the buttons and/or stickers in public.
 Positionable and individually-wrapped straws are ideal.
-However, it would be safe for many straw receivers if you were to to use a clean/gloved hand to remove straws from their original packaging and into a new zippered sandwich bag for easy transport and storage.
-Do not store unwrapped/unsealed straws in bags, pockets, etc. and give to straw receivers.
+However, it would be safe for some straw receivers if you were to to use a clean/gloved hand to remove straws from their original packaging and into a new zippered sandwich bag for easy transport and storage.
+Do not store unwrapped/unsealed straws in bags, pockets, etc. to give to straw receivers.

 - If you live in an area that has not banned the sale of single-use, plastic straws, please follow #OurFinalStraw on Instagram and Twitter to connect with others who may need a stock of straws mailed to them.
 If you live in an area that has banned the sale of single-use, plastic straws, use #OurFinalStraw to connect with others who may be able to send you straws.